kamula/vet/README.md

 # vet
-Django dashboard to do the tasks below:
+Django dashboard to do the tasks listed below using PostgreSQL:

   Login page